laminas/laminas-mvc/docs/book/quick-start.md

 The controller name must be present in the `controllers` list.
 The associated class will then be instantiated and invoked.

-Learn more about routing [here](https://docs.laminas.dev/laminas-router/routing).
+Learn more about routing [in the laminas-router documentation](https://docs.laminas.dev/laminas-router/routing).

 ## Test it Out!